How to Onboard B2B Sales Reps for Long-Term Success

 Get your team to understand the investment that goes into a new hire so they understand that bad behavior isn’t acceptable.

-Get them used to using your CRM ASAP
+6. Get your new sales rep used to using your CRM ASAP

 Sales organizations are increasingly data driven.